GetDKAN/dkan/modules/json_form_widget/README.md

 # JSON Form Widget

-This module provides a versatile way to create Drupal form elements, and by extension, a functional and submittable Drupal form from a JSON file.
+This module provides a versatile way to create Drupal form elements, and by extension, a functional and submittable Drupal form from JSON schema.
 For the purpose of DKAN, this allows for schema adherent data to be submitted and saved to the database without the need to create a seperate, new Drupal form any time new schema is introduced.

 Using a combination of "router", "helper", and "handler" classes, as well as some extensions on Drupal core elements, it first determines the schema to build the form from the URL paramater in the route (EX: ?schema=dataset or ?schema=data-dictionary) and then builds the form according to the retrieved schema and any schema user interface options if supplied (see SchemaUiHandler.php and it's contained methods for more information about UI options).

+> **_TIP:_** A good way to visualize what this module is doing is to use [RJSF](https://github.com/rjsf-team) team's [react-jsonschema-form playground](https://rjsf-team.github.io/react-jsonschema-form/) as this modules functionality is largely similar in regards to how the schema translates to different form fields/structure.

 The examples section of this readme can be used to understand how different field types translate directly to Drupal form elements and subsequently, how they would look within the Drupal user interface.
 They are provided under the presumption that the form is for creating a new entity (in this case a dataset) not editing a previous one.